wordhater/ADB-client/README.md

 # ADB-client
 A work in progress client used to streamline several ADB operations

-Android phone and watch support currently with vr and other platforms planned
+watch support only currently with vr, phone and other platforms planned

 ## Prerequisites:
 The latest version of ADB from Google https://developer.android.com/studio/releases/platform-tools